moneroexamples/openmonero/README.md

-# Open Monero - a fully open source implementation of MyMonero
+# Open Monero - a fully open sourced implementation of MyMonero

 In this example [restbed](https://github.com/Corvusoft/restbed/) is used to provide Monero related JSON REST service.
 For this purpose,